yannickl88/blog-articles/drafts/single-page-application-considerations.md

 ### http://knockout-spa.mybluemix.net/

 While I get the whole *eat your own dog food* approach to the site.
 It seems odd to use a SPA for your product showcase and documentation.
 Both cases you are serving static HTML.
-Moreover, Google has index nothing of the site, which seems as such a waste.
+Moreover, Google has indexed nothing of the site, which seems as such a waste.

 ### https://www.ryanair.com/